bcpeterson7/project-samples/README.md

 # Code Samples

 Included in this repo are 2 unrelated projects displaying common WordPress code.
-One proejct is a small post re-ordering plugin in the "kdreorder" directory.
+One project is a small post re-ordering plugin in the "kdreorder" directory.
 The other directory "ajax-samples" contains the JS and PHP files for an AJAX call using the WP Rest API.

 ## KDReorder